header

 8. Club Shirt

-8.1 Club Shirt - The White Club shirt is to be worn for all games, players are required to purchase the official white club shirt upon successful application for membership.
+The White or Blue Club shirt is to be worn for all games, players are required to purchase the official club shirt upon successful application for membership.
 Shirts are substantially discounted for members and include the club logo.

-8.2 Home Games For home club games the white, navy, light blue or international or interstate tour shirts may be worn.
+For home club games either club shirts or the international tour shirts may be worn.

-9. General (To be read in conjunction with course rules)
+9. General (To be read in conjunction with local course rules)

-9.1 Preferred Lie, shall be taken in accordance with the course rules, for Scuds Golfers on the fairway, this is one club length, no nearer the hole.
+9.1 Preferred Lie, on the fairway, shall be taken in accordance with the course rules, for Scuds, this is a club length, no nearer the hole.

-9.5 Combined games Players paired in combined games, where a player does not have a partner (i.e. pairs, playing in a group of 3), The lowest handicap player will combine with each player to form two groups of pairs.
+9.5 Combined games Players paired in combined games, where a player does not have a partner, the lowest handicap player in that group will combine with each player to form two groups of pairs, make up a group of three etc. In Ambrose competition an adjustment to handicaps may be used.

-9.6 Dress Code Players should comply with the dress code standard at each course played.
+9.6 Dress Code Players should comply to the dress code standard at each course played.

 Scuds Social Golf Club Inc.